MarcusMKappa/courses/README.md

 ### [L1-DS] KNIME Analytics Platform for Data Scientists: Basics
 #### Course Description
 This course is designed for those who are just getting started on their data science journey with KNIME Analytics Platform.
 It starts with a detailed introduction of KNIME Analytics Platform - from downloading it through to navigating the workbench.
+The course then introduces you to KNIME Analytics Platform covering the whole data science cycle from data import, manipulation, aggregation, visualization, model training, and deployment.
+[Full training information.](https://www.knime.com/knime-self-paced-courses)

 #### Course content:
 - Overview of KNIME Analytics Platform & Data Access